-- 30 Volcanic Ash Advisory Centres (VAACs).
-Following the consequences of the Eyjafjallajökull eruption in Europe, the London and Toulouse VAACs procedures have changed and they now also provide concentration charts, in the Flight Level (FL) bands FL000-200, FL200-350, FL350-550, for three contamination levels: 0.2 to 2 mg m-3 (low contamination), 2 to 4 mg m-3 (medium contamination), and > 4 mg m-3 (high contamination) (ICAO, 2016).
-These volcanic ash contamination charts (up to 18 hours ahead) indicate hazardous zones and hazard levels, which can be used by authorities for flight safety. - Volcanic ash warnings and charts are based on the outputs from numerical prediction models.
-As a consequence, they are usually prone to large errors and uncertainties (Kristiansen et al., 2012; Dacre et al., 2016), which arise from the uncertainties in the ash source term, in the modelling of transport including meteorology, and the parameterisation of physical processes.
-Although these components have been improving thanks to active research (Beckett et al., 2020), it is highly probable that predictions with sufficient accuracy cannot be reached in a near future.
-The ash source term, i.e., the temporal evolution - 40 of volcanic ash mass emitted by the volcano at every vertical level and distributed over aerosol size groups, cannot be fully observed, and even after inversion of satellite observations some error and uncertainty remain (Kristiansen et al., 2012).
+Volcanic ash charts are based on the outputs from numerical prediction models.
+As a consequence they are usually prone to large errors and uncertainties (Kristiansen et al., 2012; Dacre et al., 2016), which arise from the uncertainties in the ash source term, in the modelling of transport including meteorology, and the parameterisation of physical processes.
+Although these components have been improving thanks to active research (Beckett et al., 2020), it is highly probable that perfect models cannot be reached in a near future.
+The ash source term, i.e., the temporal evolution of volcanic ash mass emitted by the volcano at every vertical level and distributed over aerosol size groups, cannot be fully observed, and even after inversion of satellite observations some error and uncertainty remain (Kristiansen et al., 2012).
 Aerosol processes (sedimentation, wash and rain out, aggregation in the presence of liquid or solid water) and aerosol transport depend on the aerosols' representation in the model, and also on the meteorological conditions.
-The meteorological forecasts, for which error grows inevitably with time (Dacre et al., 2016) and which are essential input information for ash dispersion forecasts, - 45 also contribute significantly to uncertainties in ash forecasts.
-In order to account for the uncertainty of volcanic ash forecasts, some studies have already shown the added value of ensembles (Kristiansen et al., 2012).
-Consequently, they recommended to use probabilistic forecasts in the decision process (Prata et al., 2019), in a similar manner as meteorological probabilistic weather forecasts, which have shown to have a large benefit compared to deterministic forecasts (Richardson, 2000; Osinski and Bouttier, 2018; Fundel et al., 2019). - 50 Proof-of-concept studies for flight planning are in progress (Steinheimer et al., 2016), to use probabilistic meteorological forecasts to support aviation safety, capacity, and cost-efficiency.
-Regarding volcanic ash hazards, interest in ensemble prediction is also raising among the meteorological operational community (such as VAACs).
-Beyond the important safety aspect, one potential application of probabilistic ash forecasts is related to ash dosage (i.e., the accumulated mass of ash encountered by the aircraft along its track), which is an important parameter to characterize the impact of ash on aircraft engines (Clarkson
+The meteorological forecasts, for which error grows inevitably with time (Dacre et al., 2016) and which are essential input information for ash dispersion forecasts, also contribute significantly to uncertainties in ash forecasts.